 According to the IRS, your parents can claim you as a dependent until you are 19, but once you’re a student, that dependency status can be extended until you’re 24.

-So you’ll want to ask your parents if they are claiming you as a dependent so you can make the appropriate designations if necessary.
+So you’ll want to ask your parents if they are claiming you as a dependent, that way you can make the appropriate designations if necessary.

-Filing electronically is the easiest way to file your taxes and even better the IRS even offers free e-filing for those who qualify.
-For people with very simple returns – one or two w2s, single, etc then even the popular tax filing software like Tax Act and Turbo Tax has a free option.
+Filing electronically is the easiest way to file your taxes and even better – the IRS offers free e-filing for those who qualify.
+For people with very simple returns (for example a single person with just one or two W2s) then even the popular tax filing software like Tax Act and Turbo Tax have a free option.